RubenvanHeusden/TPDLTextRedaction/README.md

 ```
 4. Create a new Anaconda environment:

-   Open a terminal (or Anaconda Prompt on Windows) and run the following command, which installs the requirement according to the environment file we provid:
+   Open a terminal (or Anaconda Prompt on Windows) and run the following command, which installs the requirements according to the environment file we provide:
    ```
    conda env create -f environment.yml
    ```